Illustration of A. calamus by Franz Eugen Köhler in Köhler's Medizinal-Pflanzen (1887). [Public Domain]

 Position: partial shade and consistently moist soil, or as a houseplant.

-Uses: ornamental, bonsai, seasoning, medicine
+Uses: ornamental, bonsai, culinary, medicine

 Winter Hardiness: to 0 F and below